 And any time you have home maintenance questions, remember to ask your real estate professional.
 They have a lot of experience dealing with every type of home repair and a list of local referral maintenance providers.

-If you are in the market for a new home or interested in refinancing your current property, be sure to contact your trusted CBC National Bank Mortgage professional to discuss financing options.
+If you are in the market for a new home or interested in refinancing your current property, be sure to contact your trusted First Federal Bank Mortgage professional to discuss financing options.